mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     and channel) are always treated as strictly read only.

 3. Normalization requires a cross-referencing method.
-In MsPASS we always uses the ObjectID of the document in the normalizing collection and store that attribute using a key with a common structure:
+In MsPASS we normally uses the ObjectID of the document in the normalizing collection and store that attribute using a key with a common structure:
     :code:`collection_id` where "collection" is a variable and "_id" is literal.
     (e.g. the linking key for the source collection is "source_id").